 I was able to find many hacks on Pinterest for my iPhone to improve my photography.
 You also want to check out editing apps because it can enhance the quality of your content.
 My favorite ones are Adobe Lightroom, FaceTune, Snapseed, and inShot.
 Check out the blog post below to find more equipment to invest in on your Influencer journey.

 Related Post: The Best Equipment for Content Creators to Purchase

-Increase Your Following and Engagement
+Increase Following + Engagement

-- Reply to those who comment on your posts
+- Reply to your comments

-- Engage with other accounts in your niche
+- Engage with other people

 - Respond to your DM’s as often as you can

 I know this may sound overwhelming, however, you want to get to know your audience and build connections.
 This will lead people to continuously show up for you and trust your recommendations.
 Having the trust of your audience will come in handy when brands want you to promote their products.
 Brands want to see that your audience is interested in what you have to say!